benrhughes/todotxt.net/README.md

 ### todotxt.net

 This is my very rough first cut at implementing [todo.txt](http://todotxt.com/) for the .NET framework.
 It's in no way usable yet.
 The aim is for it to be fully complient with [this spec](https://github.com/ginatrapani/todo.txt-touch/wiki/Todo.txt-File-Format).

 Currently the UI

  - Displays tasks (from a hard-coded file location)
  - Sorts by priority, project, context or the order in the file
- - Has an input box for creating tasks
+ - Has an input box for creating tasks, which are written to the file

 Under the covers there is also